-The Issuer is a general insurance company in South Africa offering a range of policies against eventualities such as property damage, motor accidents and loss of income.
+The Issuer is a general insurance company in South Africa, offering a range of policies against eventualities such as property damage, motor accidents and loss of income, crop losses and catastrophe loss.
 The Issuer's more than 1 million policyholders range from individuals to commercial and corporate business owners and institutions.
 The Issuer provides products and services through a network of direct channels and intermediaries.
-The Issuer is listed on the Main Board of the JSE Limited (the "JSE") under the insurance (non-life) sector and effected a secondary listing on the A2X Markets Limited in 2019.
+The Issuer is listed on the Main Board and the Interest Rate Market of the JSE Limited (the "JSE") under the insurance (non-life) sector and effected a secondary listing on the A2X Markets Limited in 2019 and the Namibian Stock Exchange (the "NSX").